 The primary objective of Southwest in acquiring gas supply is to ensure that adequate supplies of natural gas are available from reliable sources at the best cost.
 Gas is acquired from a wide variety of sources and a mix of purchase provisions, including spot market purchases and firm supplies with a variety of terms.
-During 2005, Southwest acquired gas supplies from 53 suppliers.
-Southwest constantly monitors the number of suppliers, their quality and their relative contribution to the overall customer supply portfolio.
+During 2006, Southwest acquired gas supplies from 56 suppliers.
+Southwest regularly monitors the number of suppliers, their quality and their relative contribution to the overall customer supply portfolio.
 New suppliers are contracted whenever possible, and solicitations for supplies are extended to the largest possible list of suppliers.
 Competitive pricing, flexibility in meeting Southwest requirements, and aggressive participation by suppliers who have demonstrated reliability of service are key to their inclusion in the annual portfolio mix.
-The goal of this practice is to mitigate the risk of nonperformance by any one supplier and insure competitive prices for customer supplies.
+The goal of this practice is to mitigate the risk of nonperformance by any one supplier and ensure competitive prices for customer supplies.

 Balancing reliable supply assurances with the associated costs results in a continually changing mix of purchase provisions within the supply portfolios.
 To address the unique requirements of its various market areas, Southwest assembles and administers a separate natural gas supply portfolio for each of its jurisdictional areas.
 Firm and spot market natural gas purchases are made in a competitive bid environment.
-Southwest has experienced price volatility over the past five years, as the weighted average delivered cost of natural gas has ranged from a low of 38 cents per therm in 2002 to a high of 71 cents per therm in 2005.
-During 2005, prices increased to record levels, particularly following the occurrences of Hurricanes Katrina and Rita during the third quarter, which caused supply interruptions and damaged natural gas production facilities in the U.S. Gulf of Mexico.
-Increased demand from recently constructed natural gas-fueled electric generating plants has also affected the price of natural gas.
-Prices are generally expected to remain high through 2006.
+Southwest has experienced price volatility over the past five years, as the weighted average delivered cost of natural gas has ranged from a low of 38 cents per therm in 2002 to a high of 79 cents per therm in 2006.
+Price volatility is expected to continue throughout 2007.

 To mitigate customer exposure to market price volatility, Southwest continues to purchase a significant percentage of its forecasted annual normal weather requirements under firm, fixed-price arrangements that are secured periodically throughout the year.
-About half of Southwest's normal weather supply needs for the 2005/2006 heating season were secured using short duration contracts (generally less than one year) which were put in place in 2004 and 2005 at fixed prices ranging from \$5 to \$9 per dekatherm.
+About half of Southwest's annual normal weather supply needs are secured using short duration contracts (one year or less).
+For the 2006/2007 heating season, fixed-price contracts ranged in price from \$6 to \$11 per dekatherm.
 Natural gas purchases not covered by fixed-price contracts are made under variable-price contracts with firm quantities and on the spot market.
-At the end of 2005, prices for these supplies were generally higher than those in the Company's existing fixed-price contracts.
+Prices for these contracts are not known until the month of purchase.